SmartCambridge/tfc_web/tfc_web/static/smartpanel/widgets/README.md

         A file containing CSS definitions which, if present, will be included into any page that displays this widget.

-        To avoid name clashes, widgets must associate a class _<name>_ with their outermost element and must prefix all CSS rules with this class.
+        To avoid name clashes, the page element into which the widget is loaded automatically has a class of _`<name>`_.
+This can be targeted directly by CSS selectors - all widget-specific rules must include this as a prefix to their selectors.
 For example

         ```
-        <div class="station_board">.....</div>

         .station_board { ....; ....; }
         .station_board table { ...; ...; }
         ```